wang-q/nwr/README.md

-  download     Download the latest releases of `taxdump` and assembly reports txdb         Init the taxonomy database ardb         Init the assembly database append       Append fields of higher ranks to a TSV file common       Output the common tree of terms info         Information of Taxonomy ID(s) or scientific name(s) kb           Prints docs (knowledge bases) lineage      Output the lineage of the term member       List members (of certain ranks) under ancestral term(s) pl-condense  Pipeline - condense subtrees based on taxonomy restrict     Restrict taxonomy terms to ancestral descendants seqdb        Init the seq database template     Create dirs, data and scripts for a phylogenomic research data         Newick data commands ops          Newick operation commands viz          Newick visualization commands help         Print this message or the help of the given subcommand(s)
+  download     Download the latest releases of `taxdump` and assembly reports txdb         Init the taxonomy database ardb         Init the assembly database info         Information of Taxonomy ID(s) or scientific name(s) lineage      Output the lineage of the term member       List members (of certain ranks) under ancestral term(s) append       Append fields of higher ranks to a TSV file restrict     Restrict taxonomy terms to ancestral descendants common       Output the common tree of terms template     Create dirs, data and scripts for a phylogenomic research kb           Prints docs (knowledge bases) seqdb        Init the seq database data         Newick data commands ops          Newick operation commands viz          Newick visualization commands mat          Distance matrix commands pl-condense  Pipeline - condense subtrees based on taxonomy help         Print this message or the help of the given subcommand(s)

 Options: